Censorship: Rationale and criticism

 Censorship has been criticized throughout history for being unfair and hindering progress.
-In a 1997 essay on Internet censorship, social commentator Michael Landier claims that censorship is counterproductive as it prevents the censored topic from being discussed.
+In a 1997 essay on Internet censorship, social commentator Michael Landier explains that censorship is counterproductive as it prevents the censored topic from being discussed.
 Landier expands his argument by claiming that those who impose censorship must consider what they censor to be true, as individuals believing themselves to be correct would welcome the opportunity to disprove those with opposing views.

 Censorship is often used to impose moral values on society, as in the censorship of material considered obscene.
 English novelist E. M. Forster was a staunch opponent of censoring material on the grounds that it was obscene or immoral, raising the issue of moral subjectivity and the constant changing of moral values.
 When the 1928 novel Lady Chatterley's Lover was put on trial in 1960, Forster wrote:

 Proponents have sought to justify it using different rationales for various types of information censored: